thrikesh/Transfer-Learning/README.md

 ![alt text](<Screenshot 2025-09-15 170245.png>)

 ## RESULT
-thus,The VGG-19 model was successfully trained and optimized to classify defected and non-defected capacitors.
+The VGG-19 model was successfully trained and optimized to classify defected and non-defected capacitors